 Are leaders born or made?

 Anyone familiar with the original version of The Office, which first aired in the UK in the early 2000s, will be painfully aware that the central character, David Brent, has no leadership skills whatsoever.
-In fact, he has no discernible business skills of any kind, and one of the great mysteries of the show is how he ever ascended to a position of seniority.
+In fact, he has no discernible business skills of any kind.
+One of the great mysteries of the show is how he ever ascended to a position of seniority.
 This leads to the question: Are leaders born or made?

 The US incarnation of the series tells a slightly different story.
-Here Brent’s equivalent, Michael Scott, is cursed with much the same idiosyncrasies, hypocrisies and self-delusions, but he also boasts an impressive record as an award-winning salesman.
+Here Brent’s equivalent, Michael Scott, is cursed with much the same idiosyncrasies, hypocrisies and self-delusions.
+He also boasts an impressive record as an award-winning salesman.
 In this instance, shambolic leadership is a consequence of ill-advised promotion.

 The principal problem for Brent, who has no skills, and Scott, who has the wrong skills, is an unwillingness to admit that their skillsets are thoroughly unfit for the task at hand.
 So how might they seek to improve if – as unlikely as it seems – they were to concede their own shortcomings?

 The power of interpersonal skills can’t be understated.
-Brent’s uselessness in this regard is famously manifest, as evidenced by his near-relentless capacity to commit the most excruciating faux pas.
+Brent’s uselessness in this regard is famously manifest.
+Evidenced by his near-relentless capacity to commit the most excruciating faux pas.

-Yet it’s Scott’s ineptitude that’s more revealing here because it underlines how no amount of business acumen or market knowledge can compensate for an inability to connect and communicate with colleagues.
-Scott knows his industry inside-out, but he doesn’t understand that leadership is about managing people, not products, and that being able to rattle off facts and figures represents only a tiny aspect of his job.
+Yet it’s Scott’s ineptitude that’s more revealing here.
+Because it underlines how no amount of business acumen or market knowledge can compensate for an inability to connect and communicate with colleagues.
+Scott knows his industry inside-out.
+He doesn’t understand that leadership is about managing people, not products.
+Being able to rattle off facts and figures represents only a tiny aspect of his job.

 Above all, he doesn’t understand that a leader has to earn respect.
-This means being a good listener and letting employees know that they’re being heard; it means giving colleagues all the information needed to perform well; and it means framing and conveying objectives in such a way that they’re treated as meaningful, worthwhile and legitimate.
+This means being a good listener and letting employees know that they’re being heard.
+It means giving colleagues all the information needed to perform well.
+And finally, it means framing and conveying objectives in such a way that they’re treated as meaningful, worthwhile and legitimate.